danawoodman/cng/README.md

 PRs welcome!

-Code lives in `internal` and the CLI is in `cmd/gochange`, using Cobra to parse command line arguments.
+- We use Cobra to parse command line arguments

 ```shell
 # Build the CLI